MUSE Analysis of Gas around Galaxies (MAGG) -- VII. Emission line galaxies near strong blended Ly$\alpha$ absorption systems at $z\gtrsim3$: Spectroscopic observations

 The MAGG survey combines VLT/MUSE observations between $465-930$~nm at resolution $R\approx 2000-3500$ of 28 fields centered on $z\approx3.2-4.5$ quasars with high-resolution ($ R\gtrsim30,000$) and high or moderate signal-to-noise spectroscopy ($S/N\gtrsim10$ per pixel) of the central quasars.
 The full dataset as well as the detailed steps of the data reduction are described by \cite{lofthouse_muse_2020}.
 In this work, we make use of the VLT/X-shooter \citep{Vernet2011} spectra of the MAGG quasars observed in the UVB ($300-559.5$~nm and $R=7450$ with $1\rlap{.}{\arcsec}0$ slit) and VIS ($559.5-1024$~nm and $R=4350$ with $0\rlap{.}{\arcsec}9$ slit) arms.
 Archival spectroscopy from the data release XQ-100 survey is available for 13 of the 28 quasars \citep{Lopez2016} and on the ESO archive for two additional sightlines (J$015741-010629$ and J$020944+051713$).
 The X-Shooter observations of the remaining quasars (PID 0109.A$-$0559; PI M. Galbiati) are described in \citet{galbiati_muse_2024}.
 The details, such as the wavelength coverage, the final S/N ratio, and the spectral resolution, are listed in table 2 in \citet{lofthouse_muse_2020}, and in table 1 in \citet{galbiati_muse_2024}.
 All the information on the observations and data reduction of the archival spectra can be found in \citet{Lopez2016}, while \citet{galbiati_muse_2024} details the reduction of the newer observations.

 As the selection of SBLAs relies on the relative flux transmission, we require an accurate placement of the quasar continuum.
 To model the quasar continuum and normalize the spectra, knots have been manually selected in regions of the quasar continuum free of absorption and used for a cubic spline fit.
-We verified that the mean flux transmission in the \lya\ forest is in agreement with the average values reported by \citet{Becker2013}.
+The details of the continuum modeling and the associated validation tests are presented in \citet{lofthouse_muse_2020} and \citet{ galbiati_muse_2024}.
+In the present work, we further verified that the mean flux transmission in the \lya\ forest is in agreement with the average values reported by \citet{Becker2013}.
 We measured the average transmission within the quasar rest-frame wavelength range $1041<\lambda_{\rm RF,QSO}<1185$~\AA\ in both the individual and stacked $3.0\lesssim z_{\rm QSO}\lesssim4.5$ quasar spectra (see Fig. \ref{fig:transmission}).
 We observe that the average transmission of the stacked spectra agrees with that of \citet{Becker2013} within $1\sigma$ and only find a marginal offset, of the order of $\approx13$~percent, in the individual ones.
 We verified that the results of this work do not change significantly if such a correction factor is applied to the spectra; hence, we regard the selection of SBLAs robust with respect to the continuum placement.